 Phonological Awareness is the understanding that a spoken word is made up of different parts and that each of these parts makes a sound.
 For example, the word bat includes the sounds /b/, /a/, and /t/, and the word batter can be broken into two syllables that make the sounds /bat/ and /ter/.
 Phonological Awareness is an important building block for Phonics.
 Readers need to be able to distinguish, or make out, the individual sounds in spoken words before they can fully master matching sounds to letters.

 Vocabulary is the name for the words a student knows.
-The more words a student knows, the easier it is to understand what he or she reads.
+The more words a student knows, the easier it is to understand what they read.
 Good readers know the meanings of many words.
-Students grow their vocabularies by hearing and reading new words, talking about words, and being taught specific words
+Students grow their vocabularies by hearing and reading new words, talking about words, and being taught specific words.

 Comprehension: Informational Text describes a student’s ability to understand types of writing that are usually true.
 Books about science or history are examples of informational text, as are newspaper articles or magazine articles.
 This kind of writing is often structured differently than literary texts.
 Informational text often does not tell a story, and it is usually organized into sections with headings.
 Additionally, it might contain charts, diagrams, and graphs that are important to understanding.
 A student who understands informational text might identify the main idea and supporting details, describe the way the writing is organized, or draw information out of a photograph or diagram.

-Number and Operations in grades K–8 refers to the math skills often thought of as arithmetic, from reading and writing numbers to adding, subtracting, multiplying and dividing different types of numbers.
+Number and Operations in Grades K–8 refers to the mathematics skills often thought of as arithmetic, from reading and writing numbers to adding, subtracting, multiplying, and dividing different types of numbers.
 This includes whole numbers, decimals, fractions, integers, and irrational numbers.

-Algebra and Algebraic Thinking in grades K–8 refers to math skills related to seeing number patterns, understanding the meaning of addition, subtraction, multiplication and division, and using symbols to write and solve equations including those used to solve word problems.
-In the high school grades, this domain covers the Algebra topics related to using functions, equations, and inequalities to model mathematical situations and solve problems by reasoning quantitatively, and extending the understanding of operations beyond the real number system.
+Algebra and Algebraic Thinking in Grades K–8 refers to mathematics skills related to seeing number patterns, understanding the meaning of addition, subtraction, multiplication, and division, and using symbols to write and solve equations including those used to solve word problems.
+In the high school grades, this domain covers the Algebra topics related to using functions, equations, and inequalities to model mathematical situations and solve problems by reasoning quantitatively and extending the understanding of operations beyond the real number system.

-Measurement and Data in grades K–8 is a wide range of math skills related to collecting, organizing, and interpreting numerical information, from telling time or using a ruler to measure the length of an object to using formulas to find volume or surface area.
+Measurement and Data in Grades K–8 is a wide range of mathematics skills related to collecting, organizing, and interpreting numerical information, from telling time or using a ruler to measure the length of an object to using formulas to find volume or surface area.
 It also includes understanding tables and graphs, and in later grades, statistics and probability.